Benzo Research Project

 Leadership

-As a Founding Trustee and Co-Head of Research of the Benzo Research Project, I have:
+As a Founding Trustee and Co-Project Lead of the Benzo Research Project, I have:

 Research

-As Co-Head of Research, I have led an international team in two research projects: a qualitative analysis of testimonies, and a mixed methods analysis of FOI data from local councils in England and Wales.
+As Head of Research (previously Co-Head of Research), I have led an international team in two research projects: a qualitative analysis of testimonies, and a mixed methods analysis of FOI data from local councils in England and Wales.
 This involved:

 Communication